How I got my groove back

 My Lambeth Council housing officer, Yusuf, encouraged me to apply for this role.
 He told me he believed in me.
 The council has a job programme they run with St Mungo’s and they get access to jobs on the St Mungo’s RollOnMonday scheme.
 Yusuf saw this job and said to me: “This is for you, you need to apply for it!”
 I updated my CV, submitted it and I was successful.
 The role was originally for three months but the contract was extended.

 The application process was via CV.
 Bjorn, at the St Mungo’s Employment Team went over some interview questions with me over the phone.
 He sent in my CV.
 Two weeks later, White and Case contacted me.
 I thought it would be a more formal interview but it turned out to be quite informal in the end, which was great.

 I was a bit daunted, thinking it had been a while since I was in the corporate world.
-Plus, I thought about my age – I was 47 last year.
-I thought I was going to be oldest person in the department.
+Plus, I thought about my age – I thought I was going to be oldest person in the department.
 All these insecurities were part of it; the difficulties learning new things – would they stretch my mind too far?
 But I thought, ‘this is just for three months, give it 100%, see where it leads you from there’.
 That’s my attitude.
 That’s how I got over my insecurities.

 ‘The support has been amazing’